 I have been a self-employed professional organizer since 2000.
 This is a great profession in which I can make both myself and my clients happy.
-For as long as I can remember, I have got pleasure from thinking out smart organizational solutions, making good use of space, and developing helpful overviews.
-I get a lot of satisfaction when I can by means of a few practical interventions empower people (at last) to live or work in new way.
+I have got pleasure from thinking out smart organizational solutions, making good use of space, and developing helpful overviews.
+I get a lot of satisfaction when a few practical interventions empower people (at last) to live or work in new way.
 It is such a pity if you never get round to the things that you really want to do.
 Whether it’s overflowing cupboards, an overfull diary, a chaotic work environment, or a muddled photo collection, I set to work together with the person concerned in the home, at work, or in the studio.
 I have a lot of patience, and work with pleasure with people that are open to new ideas.
-I have developed some planning tools that can help people, particularly creative and busy millennials, to ensure that they complete the things that want to, or have to, do.
+I strive to find sustainable solutions, in all perspectives.

 I have been a member of the NBPO (Nederlandse Beroepsvereniging van Professional Organizers – Dutch Professional Association of Professional Organizers) since 2000.

 The NBPO is a professional and collegial community for me.
-Years of experience have given me plenty of expertise, and it is a pleasure to be able to pass this on to participants of the Basic Training.
+Years of experience have given me plenty of expertise, and it was a pleasure to be able to pass this on to participants of the Basic Training.